aaronwmorris/indi-allsky/README.md

 ./allsky.py -c config.json run
 ```

+## Performance

+indi-allsky itself is written in python, but python is just the glue between the different libraries, most of which are C based which makes indi-allsky extremely fast.
+A 1920 x 1080 image can be dark frame calibrated, debayered, histogram processed, text applied, and compressed to a JPG in less than 0.5 seconds on Raspberry Pi 3 class hardware.
+PNG processing is a little more taxing, but usually only takes a few seconds.

+ffmpeg video processing is considerably more expensive.
+A 2 minute x264 encoded video compiled from 3,000 frames requires ~20 minutes on Raspberry Pi 3 (4 core) hardware.
+Encoding takes place in a separate process from image aqcuisition and image processing and is run at the lowest CPU priority so image acquision is never impacted.

 ## Software Dependencies
-indi-allsky itself is written in python, but python is just the glue between the different libraries, most of which are C code which makes indi-allsky extremely fast.

 | Function          | Software      | URL |
 | ----------------- | ------------- | --- |